 — Personal navigator to the Commander in Chief of the British Zone of occupied Germany during WWII (1945)

 Unafraid to challenge norms, he dedicated his political career towards the advancement of Barbados and the Caribbean as a whole.
-Barrow was a firm believer in regional integration, economic diversity and social welfare initiatives.
+Barrow was a firm believer in regional integration, economic diversity, and social welfare initiatives.

-During his government tenure, Barrow successfully expanded the island’s tourism and industrial sectors, introduced National Health Insurance and Social Security schemes while expanding the provision of free education for all people at all levels within the country.
+During his government tenure, Barrow successfully expanded the island’s tourism and industrial sectors, introduced National Health Insurance and Social Security schemes while increasing the provision of free education for all people at all levels within the country.

 Regionally, Barrow is credited with helping establish the Caribbean Free Trade Association (CARIFTA) in 1965.
 CARIFTA was later expanded and rebranded as the Caribbean Community (CARICOM).

 CARICOM provided a forum for representatives from the English-speaking Caribbean to strengthen relations and economic ties.

 Barrow spoke out against the tyranny of advanced industrial nations in the subjugation of small island developing states within the Caribbean.